Crepitus (mythology): In Flaubert

 "I had my glory days.
 Jolly Aristophanes placed me on the stage, and the emperor Claudius Drusus had me sitting at his table.
 I made the rounds majestically in the laticlaves of patricians!
 The golden vessels resounded under me like kettledrums — and when stuffed with lamprey, truffles, and pâtés, the intestine of the Master noisily emptied itself, an attentive universe learned that Caesar had dined!"

-A modern invention
+Modern invention

-While Flaubert learned from his friend Fréderic Baudry, who in turn had consulted Alfred Maury, that "poor little Deus Crepitus does not exist; it's a modern invention," he liked his text so much that he left him in.
-While it is unlikely that the god Crepitus ever existed, the scene from Aristophanes is genuine; in The Clouds Athenians compare thunder to the sound of celestial flatulence.
+While Flaubert learned from his friend Fréderic Baudry, who in turn, had consulted Alfred Maury, that "poor little Deus Crepitus does not exist; it's a modern invention", he liked his text so much that he left him in.

+While it is unproven that Crepitus ever existed as a Roman deity, the scene from the Greek play by Aristophanes is genuine and in his work The Clouds the Athenians compare thunder to the sound of celestial flatulence.